iLiuChang/LCCycleBanner/README.md

 ### Manual

 1. Download everything in the LCCycleBanner folder;
-2. Add (drag and drop) the source files in LCCycleBanner to your project.
+2. Add (drag and drop) the source files in LCCycleBanner to your project;
+3. Import `LCCycleBanner`.

 ## License

-CycleBannerView is provided under the MIT license.
+LCCycleBanner is provided under the MIT license.
 See LICENSE file for details.